 This makes possible multi-dye labeling (up to 8) of the samples.
 Laser beams are transmitted into the system via an acousto-optic tunable filter (AOTF) allowing for fast laser line switching and intensity adjustment.
 For the perfect dye separation multitracking algorithm, sequential scanning is available in fast (after each line) or in slow (after each frame) modes.

-The confocal microscopy unit provides access to two confocal laser scanning microscopes (LSM), Zeiss LSM 510 and Zeiss LSM 510-META, and to computer workstations with LSM Image Examiner software.
+The confocal microscopy unit provides access to the following confocal laser scanning microscopes :, Zeiss LSM 510, Zeiss LSM 510-META and Leica SP8.
 This specialized and sensitive machinery requires high levels of maintenance and proficiency of usage.
 Confocal microscopy users must pass a two-part course which includes theoretical and practical sections in order to be authorized for independent use of the LSM systems.

 For further information including training for authorized usage, please contact: